Doravirine/lamivudine/tenofovir

-Doravirine/lamivudine/tenofovir, sold under the brand name Delstrigo, is a fixed-dose combination antiretroviral medication for the treatment of HIV/AIDS.
+Doravirine/lamivudine/tenofovir (DOR/3TC/TDF), sold under the brand name Delstrigo, is a fixed-dose combination antiretroviral medication for the treatment of HIV/AIDS.
 It contains doravirine, lamivudine, and tenofovir disoproxil.
 It is taken by mouth.

 In the United States, it was approved by the Food and Drug Administration (FDA) for the treatment of HIV-1 infection in August 2018.